 Under Armour has branched out from their apparel to include a small selection of coolers.
 This includes 3 different sized soft coolers (12-can, 24-can, and 36-can) as well as 2 hard-sided coolers (20 and 50-quart with the 50-quart not being available for this review).
-You can definitely see the apparel side of this company shine with some really cool styling, particularly in the hard cooler.
+You can see the apparel side of this company shine with some cool styling, particularly in the hard cooler.
 A combination of traditional features combines with some more clever ones.
 The overall performance is pretty standard for coolers at this price range.

 Insulation Ability –

 Typical ice-retaining features can be found with both the soft-sided and hard-sided Under Armour coolers.
 For the soft coolers, there is an embedded layer of high-density foam.
 This, combined with the inner and outer layers of fabric, help to maximize ice retention.

 In the hard-sided coolers, you will find thick rotomolded walls (over 2” thick in some areas) along with a thick rubber gasket to help create a seal.
 One feature noticeably missing is the inclusion of a latch system.
 This not only makes the lid more prone to accidentally open if tipped over but it also produces less squeeze on the gasket which could potentially allow more cold air to escape.